carlosdanieldanieldomeme-create/Yuji-Itadori/README.md

 end

 function AnimationManager.setupFullReplacement(originalId, config)
-    if not validateCharacter() or not PlayerData.humanoid then return end
+    if not validateCharacter() then return end

     safeCall(function()
+        if not PlayerData.humanoid then return end

         local connection = PlayerData.humanoid.AnimationPlayed:Connect(function(animationTrack)
             if not validateCharacter() then return end
             if not animationTrack or not animationTrack.Animation then return end